ellysh/video-game-bots/ClickerBots/output-device-capture.md

 ### Analysis of Specific Pixel

-AutoIt provides several functions that simplifies an analysis of the current screen picture.
+AutoIt provides several functions that simplifies analysis of a current screen picture.
 All these functions operate with the GDI library objects.

 Coordinate systems that are used by the AutoIt pixel analyzing functions are totally the same as coordinate systems for AutoIt mouse functions.
 This is a list of the available coordinate systems: